-They are slow (DX 6, Move 3), but they tend to go

-through rather than round obstructions, and they can exert

-horrific force.
-In the worst case, one that fell on somebody

-on a hard surface could do about 8d damage, and one that

-pushed someone against a wall would do about 5d per

-round.
-However, there are few very hard road-sur-

-faces or very solid walls in Ankh-Morpork.
+They are slow (DX 6, Move 3), but they tend to go through rather than round obstructions, and they can exert horrific force.
+In the worst case, one that fell on somebody on a hard surface could do about 8d damage, and one that pushed someone against a wall would do about 5d per round.
+However, there are few very hard road-surfaces or very solid walls in Ankh-Morpork.
 Somebody hammered into the mud by a falling monolith might take 1d-3 of damage, and somebody driven into a wall may suffer only as much damage as needed to break it other hand, they ignore magical attacks completely, they will only stop when completely destroyed, and they are DR 8 with about 150 hit points each.

-Evil mobile lumps of rock . . .
-Definitely. through (which is still going to be fairly surely fatal with brick walls, but which may be as little as a fairly survivable 10-15 points for wood).
-Also, the monoliths may be easily distracted.
-On the smart ones may not only guess that they need help, but realise that it is close to hand.
+The party should handle this with whatever mixture of heroism, cowardice, and intelligence comes naturally, but the smart ones may not only guess that they need help, but realise that it is close to hand.
 Alerting Unseen University to the presence of a dimensional rent and hostile tentacled Things will produce an exceptional show of efficiency from that quarter.
 The Archchancellor himself will appear, backed up by several of the senior faculty, and start collapsing buildings on "dam' nuisance misbegotten walking rocks."
 A few seconds later, the UU Decontamination Team will appear.
 This includes (but is not limited to) Ponder Stibbons and several of his friends from the High Energy Magic Building, moving slowly in lead-lined robes and with rowan-wood masks,' carrying crossbows that fire lead-tipped rowan-wood bolts.
-Shortly afterwards, an antiquated broomstick makes a series of low passes overhead with the Bursar on board, dusting the area with rowan-wood sawdust.2 PCs can carry on being hero-ic - postgraduate wizards in lead-lined robes aren't terribly quick on their feet, and may need saving from the odd hostile monolith - but the tide of battle turns.
+Shortly afterwards, an antiquated broomstick makes a series of low passes overhead with the Bursar on board, dusting the area with rowan-wood sawdust.2 PCs can carry on being heroic - postgraduate wizards in lead-lined robes aren't terribly quick on their feet, and may need saving from the odd hostile monolith - but the tide of battle turns.
+Then, when the invasion from the Dungeon Dimensions has shrivelled under this state-of-the-art assault, everything goes quiet for a moment.
+Then the Archchancellor asks who the blue blazes was responsible for this nonsense.